insightsengineering/teal/vignettes/teal_migration.md

 Here is an example of how the `tm_a_regression` module was updated  in `teal.modules.general` package:

-_Please note that the code snippets below are illustrative and may not represent the complete module code._
-_The full code for the updated modules uses internal utility functions to support decorators and keeping the shown image dimensions that are not shown here for brevity._
+_Note: The code examples below are simplified for illustration purposes and may not show the complete module implementation.
+The actual updated modules include additional internal utility functions for decorators and image dimension preservation that are omitted here for clarity._

 ### 1. Return the modified `data` argument at the end of the server function